 Occupations and Workforce

-Unlike some towns, Tok isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tok are a mix of both white- and blue-collar jobs.
+Tok is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tok is a town of service providers, construction workers and builders and professionals.
 There are especially a lot of people living in Tok who work in teaching (11.37%), office and administrative support (9.77%) and management occupations (7.10%).

-A relatively large number of people in Tok telecommute to their jobs.
-Overall, about 9.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.86% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle